StackExchange/stack-blog/README.md

 title: [title of your post]
 author: [your author id]
 hero: [url of a high quality hero image to be used for your post]
-source: [url of the original post, optional]
+source: [url of the original post so a source banner will be added to the post, optional]
 category: [what category this post is in, optional]
 tags: [what tags are associated with this post separated by spaces, optional]
 ---